 View the Ken Burns series on baseball history and the assigned movies and submit Unit assignments outlined below.
-Units 1-3 due by June 4; Units 4-6 due by June 11; Unit 7 due by June 18.
+Units 1-3 due by March 11; Units 4-6 due by May 2; Unit 7/Exam Unit due on the Final Exam date.
 The earlier you submit material the more feedback you will receive to use towards subsequent units.
-Email discussion of unit material will be held as needed.
+Class sessions and online discussion of unit material will be held throughout the semester in Unit order.
+Specialized visual material will also be shown during class times.
 Supplemental material will also appear via email as needed.